pymupdf/PyMuPDF-Layout/pymupdflayout_markdowns/page_106.md

 responsibilities, and term of office of each Director of the Company are set out on page 41 of this Annual Report.
 Details of each Director’s attendance at Board and Committee Meetings and their shareholdings are also set out on page 47 of this Annual Report.

-**2.4 Nomination Committee**

-The role, responsibilities and membership requirements of the Nomination Committee are documented in the Board Guidelines and in a separate Charter, approved by the Board.
+**2.4 Nomination Committee** The role, responsibilities and membership requirements of the Nomination Committee are documented in the Board Guidelines and in a separate Charter, approved by the Board.

 Under the Board Guidelines, it is the responsibility of the Nomination Committee to devise the criteria for, and review membership of, and nominations to, the Board.
 The primary criteria adopted in selection of suitable Board candidates is their capacity to contribute to the ongoing development of the Company having regard to the location and nature of the Company’s significant business interests and to the candidates’ age and experience by reference to the attributes of existing Board members.

 When a Board vacancy exists or where it is considered that the Board would benefit from the services of a new Director with particular skills, the Nomination Committee has responsibility for proposing candidates for consideration by the Board and, where appropriate, engages the services of external consultants.

 Prior to appointment, each Director is provided with a letter of appointment which encloses a copy of the Company’s Constitution and of the relevant policies.
 Additionally, the expectations of the Board in

+30 Annual Report 2004